 Lion Rehabilitation and Conservation Volunteering

-Bottle-feed lion cubs, take lions for walks, help with research, work with horses and elephants, and clean – and prep meat!
+Help with research, game drives, make toys for sensory and predatory enrichment, work with horses and elephants, and clean – and prep meat!
 Volunteering for wildlife isn’t always glamorous, but it will certainly be a once-in-a-lifetime experience!
 To learn more, click here.

 Volunteer for Rhino and Elephant (and Cheetah!)
 Conservation